DaliaArchive/BackEndChallenge_001/instructions.md

     "color": "red"
 }
 ```
-#get a list of all the robot's in our database
+#Get a list of all the robot's in our database

-##Return a list of all the robots in the database with the last revision
+Return a list of all the robots in the database with the last revision

 `GET /api/robots`